-Local governments across the country have used a variety of methodologies to regulate Formula Restaurants and Formula Commercial Establishments in an effort to protect the established character of the community or a specific district or/and a need to protect existing independent small-scale locally owned and operated businesses.
+Local governments across the country have used a variety of methodologies to regulate Formula Restaurants and Formula Commercial Establishments.

 The approaches vary from strictly prohibiting the use, to allowing the use as a conditional use with specific restrictions or requiring a special use permit, or a combination of both.